JavierCantoH/react-restaurant-tec-finalProject-DB/README.md

  Follow the mysql_script.sql to create the Db an the tables.\
  Inside /server/index.js change mysql credentials (user and password).\
  \

- Move to the project directory in your terminal.\
+    -Move to the project directory in your terminal.\
     Type:\
     yarn install\
+    -Move inside server directory in your terminal.\
+    node index_server.js \
+    You should see the next messages: \
+    Express server is running on port 3001 \
+    Mongodb connection established successfully \
- Move inside client directory in your terminal.\
+    -Move inside client directory in your terminal.\
     yarn start

- ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.\
-You will also see any lint errors in the console.